• Home

 CBT:

-Whilst we strongly advocate Solution-Focused Therapy (SFT), we recognize that Cognitive-Behavioural Therapy (CBT) has a long-standing tradition in the UK — dominating NHS short-term therapy.
+Cognitive-Behavioural Therapy (CBT) has a long-standing tradition in the UK — dominating NHS short-term therapy.
 If you’re searching for an affordable online therapist trained in CBT therapy to BACP accreditation standard, BetterTalk can help.
 We do not provide CBT and SFT therapy simultaneously.

-CBT therapy UK explores the relationship between thoughts, feelings, and behaviours.
+CBT therapy explores the relationship between thoughts, feelings, and behaviours.
 Since thoughts influence emotions and actions, changing how we think can significantly impact how we feel and behave.

 CBT shares similarities with ancient philosophies like Stoicism: "You have power over your mind — not outside events.
 Realize this, and you will find strength,” wrote Marcus Aurelius.
 This evidence-based therapy has stood the test of time.